 All delegates performing claims processing must comply with and meet the rules and requirements for the processing of Medicaid claims established or implemented by the state.

-In addition, they must conduct claims adjudication and processing in accordance with the member's plan and Humana's policies and procedures.
+In addition, they must conduct claims adjudication and processing in accordance with the member's plan and Humana Healthy Horizons' policies and procedures.
 Delegates need to meet, at a minimum, the following claims adjudication and processing requirements:

-- Delegate must accurately process at least 95% of all delegated claims according to Humana requirements and in accordance with state and federal laws, rules, and regulations and/or any regulatory or accrediting entity to which Humana is subject. - Delegate must meet applicable state and/or federal requirements to which Humana is subject for denial and appeals language in all communications made to members and use Humana's member letter template. - Delegate should forward all requests to Humana on receipt, as Humana does not delegate nonparticipating provider reconsideration requests. - Delegate must provide a financial guarantee, acceptable to Humana, prior to implementation of any delegation of claims processing, such as a letter of credit, to ensure its continued financial solvency and ability to adjudicate and process claims.
-Delegate must submit appropriate financial information on request as proof of its continued financial solvency. - Delegate must supply staff and systems required to provide claims and encounter data to Humana as required by state and federal rules, regulations and Humana.
-Refer to your Process Integration Agreement for details. - Delegate must use and maintain a claims processing system that meets current legal, professional and regulatory requirements. - Delegate should print its name and logo on applicable written communications, including letters or other documents, related to adjudication or adjustment of member benefits and medical claims.
+- The delegate must accurately process at least 95% of all delegated claims according to Humana Healthy Horizons requirements and in accordance with state and federal laws, rules, and regulations and/or any regulatory or accrediting entity to which Humana Healthy Horizons is subject. - The delegate must process all claims in accordance with state and federal prompt pay requirements to which Humana Healthy Horizons is subject. - The delegate must pay any and all interest amounts on claims in accordance with applicable state and federal requirements. - The delegate must maintain an accuracy rate of 99% of total dollars paid, for any given calendar month. - In the event the delegate is responsible for the processing and payment of claims for services rendered to any Humana Medicare Advantage or Humana Healthy Horizons Medicaid members, the delegate must comply with and meet the rules and requirements for the processing of Medicare Advantage or Humana Healthy Horizons Medicaid claims established or implemented by CMS or the state. - The delegate should forward all nonparticipating reconsideration requests to Humana Healthy Horizons on receipt. - The delegate should provide applicable claim reports as outlined within the contract and related addenda or attachments.
+Humana Healthy Horizons provides the template and submission process for each report.
+In addition, reporting requirements may change to comply with federal and state requirements or Humana Healthy Horizons standards.
+Any changes will be communicated to the delegate at such time. - The delegate must provide a financial guarantee, acceptable to Humana Healthy Horizons, prior to implementation of any delegation of claims processing, such as a letter of credit, to ensure its continued financial solvency and ability to adjudicate and process claims.
+The delegate must submit appropriate financial information on request as proof of its continued financial solvency. - The delegate must submit claim/encounter data in the format defined in the Process Integration Attachment.
+The delegate must use and maintain a claims processing system that meets current legal, professional and regulatory requirements. - The delegate should print its name and logo on applicable written communications, including letters or other documents, related to adjudication or adjustment of member benefits and medical claims. - The delegate must make available as requested by Humana Healthy Horizons all original files, records and documentation pertaining to Humana Healthy Horizons members, or copies thereof on the termination of the performance of delegated functions and/or the expiration, nonrenewal or termination of the agreement, regardless of the cause.